oasis-tcs/openc2-ap-pf/oc2pf.md

 Products that receive but do not implement the 'allow ipv4_connection' Command:

-* MUST NOT respond with a OK/200
+* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 Response code
+* SHOULD respond with the 501 Response code.
-* SHOULD respond with 'Target type not supported' in the status text
+* SHOULD respond with 'Target type not supported' in the status text.
-* MAY respond with the 500 status code
+* MAY respond with the 500 status code.

 #### 2.3.1.2 'Allow ipv6_connection'
 The 'allow ipv6_connection' Command is OPTIONAL for Openc2 Producers implementing the PF.